anpylar/anpylar-docs/docs/tutorial/tourer/index.rst

     add no path but instantiate componentes.

-    That why routing to ``''`` makes sense: we are routing within the same hiearchy.
+    That why routing to ``''`` makes sense: we are routing within the same hierarchy.
 In this particular case we know the routing engine won't select the ``DisasterDetailComponent`` because no parameter is passed (which is the tie breaker for our hierarchy with no path additions)